Skip to Main Content

 "If you have not set up an online course, take DIVE - you will get a lot of resources to help you get started and save yourself time from re-doing things later.
 If you have already been teaching an online course, take DIVE - you will be challenged with ways you can make it better.
 Additionally, you will meet some great, like-minded professors who will also spur new ideas for your class."

-Registration for Spring 2024 is open!
+Registration for Fall 2024 is open!

-Facilitating the Spring 2024 certification are:
+Facilitating the upcoming certification are:

 Total Time